 At 56, I was living an active life as a freelance writer when I was diagnosed with cancer.
 My three children were in high school and college, and I was getting ready to celebrate the publication of my first book.
 The book release date, however, was overshadowed by a cancer diagnosis.
 A month or two earlier, I had noticed a small growth behind my left ear.
 It was suspected to be a harmless sebaceous cyst, so I didn’t think twice when it was removed.
 Weeks later, I was shocked when the pathology report indicated a malignant granular cell tumor, a very rare and intensely aggressive form of cancer.

-In search of the best treatment available, I travelled from my home in Lafayette, Indiana to seek evaluation by experts at the MD Anderson Cancer Center in Houston, Texas.
+In search of the best treatment available, I traveled from my home in Lafayette, Indiana to seek evaluation by experts at the MD Anderson Cancer Center in Houston, Texas.
 Due to my tumor’s location in the complicated head and neck region, and the potential side effects of conventional radiation treatment, my medical team suggested proton therapy, which would minimize damage to sensitive areas surrounding the tumor.

 Proton beam therapy is very targeted and the right treatment for my head and neck cancer.
 My granular cell tumor was located behind my ear where the jaw, carotid artery, esophagus, brain stem, oral cavity—anything that’s important to me and to living a healthy life—are located.
 Proton beam radiation would target the tumor and not surrounding tissue, and to me was the clear choice.
 Unfortunately, my insurance company didn’t agree with me or my team of medical experts and denied coverage.

-My insurer deemed proton therapy “investigational,” even though proton therapy is FDA-cleared, covered by Medicare, and recognized in the National Comprehensive Cancer Network guidelines for head and neck cancers.
+Anthem deemed proton therapy “investigational,” even though proton therapy is FDA-cleared, covered by Medicare, and recognized in the National Comprehensive Cancer Network guidelines for head and neck cancers.
 The insurer also declared proton therapy not medically necessary for my cancer.

 Despite the insurance denial, I recognized the importance of treating my aggressive cancer quickly.
 To begin treatment when it needed to happen—and not wait the months it would take to get a final opinion from my insurer – my husband and I paid out-of-pocket for proton therapy while going through the appeals process with the insurer.
 I fought the insurance company on nearly a daily basis, the entire length of my treatment.
 The denial was ultimately overturned in external review the day before treatment ended.
 The external reviewer considered the medical details (which I’m convinced the insurer never did), deemed the treatment medically necessary, and the insurer was forced to cover my proton treatment.